 - Training the person in use of adaptive equipment to compensate for vision loss.

-Training is completed in the Griffin Hospital Low Vision Clinic or the person's home and community environment to ensure carryover into the person's daily activities.
+Training is completed in the Griffin Hospital Low Vision Clinic.
 The number of therapy sessions required to achieve the functional goals established for the client ranges between 4 to 10 with an average of 6 sessions to achieve all goals.
 Griffin Hospital's partnership with the International Lions Club allows us to offer adaptive devices to our clients free of charge.
 These specific magnifiers are prescribed by opthamologists and optomotrists with their prescription for an Occupational Therapy Low Vision Evaluation.

 Candidates for Service